JaanusHass/union3-lowz-midz-nuisance/README.md

 - Low-z / mid-z Gaussian nuisance improvement: Delta chi2 ≈ 17.120
 - CPL after nuisance: Delta chi2 ≈ 0.870
 - Public joint cross-check: CPL improvement drops from ≈ 8.29 to ≈ 0.52 after nuisance
-- - Random-template null test: 0/200 random templates exceeded the original template; the closest random template was near the original, so this is a ranking/null diagnostic rather than proof of template uniqueness.
+- Random-template null test: 0/200 random templates exceeded the original template; the closest random template was near the original, so this is a ranking/null diagnostic rather than proof of template uniqueness.
+- Note: The repository scripts use the current fixed-Omega_m compressed-data protocol.
+Some earlier draft/preprint robustness tables used a simplified diagnostic setup, so absolute Delta chi2 values may differ between drafts.
+The repository scripts and generated CSV files should be treated as the current reproducible results.

 ## Data